Nissan AD: Y10 series

 April 1992 saw the introduction of the AD Max, with an unusual raised cargo bay.
 This model was called a fourgonnette, after the French designation, and received two French doors in the back and two doors for the passengers.
 The wheelbase was extended by 70 mm to 2470 mm, with the height of the cargo area measured to be 1810 mm.
 Overall length also increased, to 4270–4290 mm.
 Two rear wipers were installed on each of the French doors.
 Suzuki also tried this approach with the Suzuki Alto Hustle.
 The AD Max was available with regular rectangular side windows or a more unusual triangular arrangement (pictured), as well as a panelled version of the latter.
 Sales were never improssive and the model was not replaced when the AD was updated in 1999, but nowadays the AD Max has become a collectors' item.

+In Europe, the panel van version of the AD Max was sold as the Nissan Sunny Van from May 1992 until April 1998.
+Cargo load in European specifications ranged up to 585 kg, depending on model and specifications.
+Most markets only received this with the 55 PS CD17 diesel engine, but Nissan also offered the GA16 engine - briefly carburetted at the time of introduction, this was replaced by the fuel injected GA16DE in October 1992.